Beijing is a very popular layover destination, with the largest airport in China, a richness of historical sites, and a visa-free transit policy.

 3. Consider taking a private tour.
 It is time and energy consuming to travel independently in Beijing.
 To maximize your layover time, we recommend a private tour.

 We believe a tour that's tailor-made to your flight schedule, style, and interests is the best way to spend your stopover in Beijing.

 Need any help with your layover in Beijing?
-Just tell us your times of arrival/departure and what you’d like to do, and we’ll that’s right for you.
+Just tell us your times of arrival/departure and what you'd like to do, and we'll tailor-make a tour that's right for you.

-Here are two customizable Beijing itineraries for your inspiration:
+Here are three customizable Beijing itineraries for your inspiration:

 - 1 Day Beijing Great Wall Layover Tour(10 hours Layover): Make the most of your time to visit the Great Wall.